 Reach out to a treatment provider for free today.

 Psilocybin Mushroom Withdrawal

-Because of the habit-forming nature of magic mushrooms, people can experience withdrawal symptoms of psilocybin mushroom.
-Not only will someone abusing psilocybin mushrooms become accustomed to the altered state of mind they bring, they can have trouble living in “the real world.”
-They may have memory loss and continue using psilocybin mushrooms to maintain their altered state.
-Some psilocybin mushroom users suffer from flashbacks from the hallucinogenic drug, fatigue, and irritability.
-Users going through withdrawal may experience confusion and difficulty determining reality.
+Not only can someone abusing Magic Mushrooms become accustomed to the altered state of mind that they bring, the user can also begin to have trouble living in the “real world.”
+They may have memory loss and continue using Psilocybin Mushrooms to maintain their altered state.
+Some users suffer from flashbacks from the Hallucinogenic drug, fatigue, and irritability.
+Users going through withdrawal may experience confusion and difficulty determining reality from imagination.

 Psilocybin Mushroom Treatment

-Psilocybin mushroom treatment is needed if someone clings to the drug so much they become out of touch with reality.
-This signals a much bigger problem.
-One of the best ways to ween a psilocybin mushroom dependency is to stop eating mushrooms.
-Because they are not as powerfully addictive as many other substances, individuals with psilocybin mushroom dependencies have a greater chance to overcome a dependency.
+Treatment is needed if someone clings to the drug so much they become out of touch with reality.
+One of the best ways to beat a Psilocybin Mushroom dependency is to stop eating them.
+Because the drug is not as powerfully addictive as many other substances, individuals with Psilocybin Mushroom dependencies have a greater chance of attaining abstinence from use.

 Get Help During COVID-19